The Big Comfy Couch: Season 6 (2002)

-The intro changes again with children's vocals re-recorded.
+The intro opening changes again with children's vocals re-recorded and has a different rooster sound, chime sound, and boing sound.
 This was the final season where Alyson Court plays the role of Loonette.
 The couch is redesigned and Auntie Macassar will no longer return, she's replaced by Uncle Chester that now sends the postcards to Loonette.
-The dustbunny music and the ending music have been changed in this season as well.
+The Dust Bunnies' segment music and the ending music have been changed in this season as well.
 Each episode features Molly attending Doll School with Loonette accompanying her (rotating between The Alphabet Song, counting to 10 or both).
-The stories that Loonette reads are now in live action which introduces a city for clowns called Clowntown.
-Even though the Foley Family segments were discontinued in this season, the dollhouse was still seen on the set next to the couch.
+The stories that Loonette reads are now in live action which introduces a town for clowns called Clowntown.
+Even though the Foley Family gags have come to an end, in this season, the dollhouse was still seen on the set next to the couch.
 Miss Loonette's Dance Academy has also been discontinued for the rest of the series along with the Alphabet Game.

+Due to Court’s pregnancy during production, she was unable to film any new Clock Rug segments.
+Instead, archival footage from seasons 3-5 was used with the screen tinted red (to match Loonette’s baggier red clothes).

 Season 7 (2006)

-Ramona Gilmour-Darling replaces Alyson Court in the role of Loonette.
+Ramona Gilmour-Darling replaces Court in the role of Loonette.
 The Clock Rug is now smaller with darker colours.
 Also in this season, Loonette and Molly visit places in Clowntown.
-Additionally, while Molly and Loonette are sleeping at the end of each episode prior to the credits, they play the dream game, dreaming about letters of the alphabet and what starts with that letter.
-Also the moon that rises up in the show’s ending credits is larger and changed to yellow.
-The dollhouse was removed.
+Additionally, while Molly and Loonette are sleeping at the end of each episode prior to the credits, they play the dream game, dreaming about letters of the alphabet and what starts with that letter (e.g. S is for and starts the word, "sun").
+Also the moon that rises up in the show's ending credits is larger and changed to yellow.
+The dollhouse of The Foley Family was removed.
 In addition, this season featured the fewest episodes with Loonette reading Molly a story.